pedrovgs/UseCaseCoverage/README.md

 🤖 **AI-Ready Quality Assurance**: In the age of AI-driven development, tracking the coverage of your AI agents is vital for maintaining software excellence. **UseCaseCoverage (UCC)** empowers you to measure that impact with precision and ease. ✨

+### 🧠 Why UCC is the Ultimate Tool for the LLM & Agent Era
+Large Language Models (LLMs) and autonomous coding agents represent the future of software development, but they need guardrails.
+UCC is uniquely positioned as the best validation tool for AI agents:
+- **No Need for Expensive MCP Servers**: While other tools require complex, resource-heavy Model Context Protocol (MCP) integrations or background daemons, UCC is a lightweight, zero-dependency CLI that reads directly from files.
+- **Minimizes Token Usage & Context Window Load**: Standard tools can bloat the agent's context window with thousands of lines of raw code, logs, or database queries.
+UCC provides a concise, structured YAML interface for requirements and high-level test mappings, conserving expensive tokens.
+- **Substantially Improves Agent Performance**: Since agents don't have to navigate massive, fragmented codebases or build systems to understand feature coverage, they operate much faster and make fewer reasoning errors.
+- **Perfect for Spec-Driven Development**: By defining `.ucc` specs before coding, agents can automatically generate code and test suites that adhere strictly to those requirements, making the agent's goal-seeking behavior 100% deterministic and measurable.
+- **Framework & Language Agnostic**: AI agents work across diverse multi-language monorepos.
+UCC can scan across all files, whether Swift, Kotlin, TypeScript, or Rust, without needing language-specific compilers.

 🧞 **Privacy First & Zero Infrastructure**: UseCaseCoverage is designed to run entirely on your local machine or within your CI pipeline.
 There is **no backend**, no data is ever uploaded to any server, and your specifications remain completely private and secure.
 Since it is a standalone CLI tool, there is no infrastructure to host or maintain.

 🤔 **Why is code coverage not enough?** You may think your coverage is above 80% of the lines of code, yet you still don't know how many distinct real-world use cases your tests cover, or even which tests cover specific use cases.
 You probably know the code you don't cover with automated tests but you probably don't know how many real world use cases are impacted because of this.
 Code coverage is designed for software engineers; use case coverage is designed for people.